jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 ## Part F - Putting it all together

 #### Part 1:
-Estimate the chirp mass for your system and the individual masses of your merging bodies.
+Estimate the chirp mass for your system and the individual masses of the merging bodies.

 The chirp mass of a binary system determines the orbital evolution of the system as a result of energy lost from emitted gravitational waves.
 <br>